 The RPOP sets the Regional context for more detailed planning by protecting the environment, managing resources, directing growth, and establishing a basis for providing Regional services in an efficient and effective manner.
 The Region's MTSAs will be planned to create a compact urban form that supports existing and planned transit and active infrastructure.
 These areas are strategically located in areas where high densities and compact mixed-use development are oriented in proximity to higher order transit.
 The site is located within the KIT-3/HLRT-25 Primary MTSA.
 Primary MTSAs are identified as such due to their existing or planned transit-supportive built forms that have been determined to be able to meet or exceed the minimum transitsupportive density target.
 Primary MTSAs are 'Protected' MTSAs in accordance with subsection 16(16) of the Planning Act.
-The proposed mixed-use high-density development facilitates and promotes intensification in accordance with Sections 5.4.18.10, 5.4.18.11, 5.4.18.16, 5.6.19.1.
-Furthermore, the proposed mixed-use development encourages a mix of transit-supportive uses, as defined by local municipalities, such as residential, retail, and office uses that supports the needs of employees and residents in a walkable environment in accordance with Section 5.6.19.2.
+The proposed high-density residential development facilitates and promotes intensification in accordance with Sections 5.4.18.10, 5.4.18.11, 5.4.18.16, 5.6.19.1.
+Furthermore, the proposed residential development encourages a mix of transit-supportive uses, as defined by local municipalities, that supports the needs of employees and residents in a walkable environment in accordance with Section 5.6.19.2.

 In accordance with Section 5.4.18.3 and 5.4.18.4, the proposal supports the development of an underutilized site by increasing the density and land uses on the site to support its highest and best use.
-The application proposes a change of use from single detached dwellings to a high-rise, mixed-use development with commercial space.
+The application proposes a change of use from single detached dwellings to a high-rise residential development.
 The proposal aligns with the broader planning policies of increasing density and offering diverse land uses within the Brampton Innovation District GO MTSA.

-The proposed development provides appropriate residential land uses through the inclusion of mixed-use, high-density rental residential units and will also have access to surrounding planned transit options / active transportation in accordance with Section 5.6.20.13.
-The proposal will contribute to complete communities through the provision of a mixed-use high-density development with rental apartment building units in close proximity to the Brampton Innovation District GO Station in accordance with Sections 5.4.10, 5.4.18.6, 5.4.18.8, and 5.6.19.5.
+The proposed development provides appropriate residential land uses through the inclusion of high-density rental and/or condominium residential units and will also have access to surrounding planned transit options / active transportation in accordance with Section 5.6.20.13.
+The proposal will contribute to complete communities through the provision of a high-density development with apartment building units in close proximity to the Brampton Innovation District GO Station in accordance with Sections 5.4.18.6, 5.4.18.8, and 5.6.19.5.

 The proposal and its location within the Regional Urban Boundary are consistent with the Regional Official Plan's goal of ensuring that development and redevelopment takes place in a timely, orderly, and sequential manner.
 The development proposal will ultimately assist the City of Brampton in fulfilling numerous planning objectives including meeting and accommodating Regional Growth forecasts.
-The proposal also supports housing options geared towards students and senior citizens for a more inclusive range of housing options in accordance with Section 5.9.46 and 5.9.50.
 Furthermore, the proposal directs development to the urban system in accordance with Section 5.6.11 of the Region of Peel Official Plan.

 The development proposal is also located within the "Primary Major Transit Station Area" and "Growth Plan Priority Transit Corridors" in Schedule E-5: Major Transit Station Areas.
-As such, the proposed mixed-use high-density development facilitates and promotes intensification in accordance with Sections 5.4.18.10, 5.4.18.11, 5.4.18.16, 5.6.19.1.
-Furthermore, the proposed mixed-use development encourages a mix of transit-supportive uses, as defined by local municipalities, such as residential, retail, and office uses that supports the needs of employees and residents in a walkable environment in accordance with Section 5.6.19.2.
+As such, the proposed high-density residential development facilitates and promotes intensification in accordance with Sections 5.4.18.10, 5.4.18.11, 5.4.18.16, 5.6.19.1.

+Furthermore, the residential intensification development encourages transit-supportive uses, as defined by local municipalities, that supports the needs of residents in a walkable environment in accordance with Section 5.6.19.2.
 Based on the above, staff is satisfied that the proposed Secondary Plan Amendment and Zoning By-law Amendment conforms to the policies of the Region of Peel Official Plan.